 Enter Jeff Horn.
 He wasn’t shy about using his head or forearms to get an advantage, and the bloody mess that resulted in his match against Pacquiao showed both that Horn’s talent was very limited, and that Pacquiao was fading.
 Yes, Horn was physically much bigger than Pacquiao, but also at a totally different skill level.
 Everyone agrees Pacquiao should have been given more rounds on the scorecards, but we should also agree that he should have performed a lot better against a fighter like Horn.
 In case there’s any confusion, yes; Jeff Horn probably would have beaten Matthysse this past Saturday, too.

 It was naive to think, even with an outstanding performance, Matthysse could have taken a decision in that situation.
 The crowd in Kuala Lumpur gave a standing ovation every time Pacquiao wiped sweat from his forehead.
 But I’m confident that I can read Pacquiao’s performance (along with his history) just as well as I did Cotto’s.
 A lot of the similarities are coincidence, but taken all together, the result is inevitable.
 Pacquiao got lucky, either through dishonest business practices or by pure chance (or some combination of the two), fighting an ebbing shadow of the fighter we expected to see as his opponent.
 He gets a boost in confidence and popularity, but his ability remains the same.
-He’s obviously still got some spark left, but the consequences of so much punishment from so many wars is unavoidable.
+He’s obviously still got some spark left, but the consequences of so much punishment from so many wars are inevitable.

 The excitement generated by his “knockdowns” will get him set for another big payday in the next year or two, and then he’ll retire, because he’ll be utterly defeated by someone not much better than Jeff Horn.
 If he’s smart, he’ll stop talking about a fight with Terence Crawford, and set his sights on something achievable.
 If he does, we’ll get to watch an entertaining conclusion to a great career.
 If not, he’s the one who’s doomed.